 In the book, Magness says that funeral foods are a necessity.
 “Nothing motivates one to get in the kitchen more than a funeral,” she writes in the introduction.
 “We all seem to harbor the primordial need to comfort with food.”

 It’s this mindset that informs the recipes.
 If you needed comfort after a loss, you’d want these foods.
 If a friend or family member loses someone, these are the things you need to make.
 The book is broken into six parts covering breakfast and breads (“The Great Awakening”), starters and snacks (“The Pearly Gates”), fruits and veggies (“The Eternal Garden”), chicken (“The Gospel Bird”), meat (“Growing Glory”), and desserts (“The Sweet Hereafter”).
-Each section contains a variety of recipes fit for any number of circumstances.
+Each section contains a variety of

 Not only does the book offer recipes for delicious and easy-to-make meals, it also provides great education in Southern cuisine along the way, such as this explanation of the different kinds of ham, found on page 115: